 - a set of measuring spoons and my favorite measuring cups

 - Put the bags one at a time into the microwave and set the oven on high for 2-3 minutes.
 WATCH CLOSELY.
-If the paper smokes turn the oven OFF.
+If the paper smokes, turn the oven OFF.
 Also, listen to the pops.
-When the racket stops, turn the oven OFF.
+As soon as the racket stops, turn the oven OFF.

 - Divide the popcorn into the dishes: three with white popped corn, three with yellow popped corn.

 - Taste the two kinds of corn without any flavoring at all.
 What’s your favorite?

 - Sprinkle 1 teaspoon of oil on each dish of popped corn.
 Try a different kind on each dish of white and yellow corn.

 - 1 teaspoon maple syrup and 1/2 teaspoon cinnamon

 - 1 tablespoon Parmesan cheese and 1/2 teaspoon garlic powder

 - 1 teaspoon chili powder, a sprinkle of salt, and a few dashes of Tabasco

 - a few shakes of salt from the salt grinder and some freshly ground pepper